The Fellowship and Star

 The Fellowship and Star is a Grade II listed pub at Randlesdown Road, Bellingham, London SE6 3BT.

+History

 Built in 1923–24 and designed by the architect F. G. Newnham, the pub opened as The Fellowship Inn.
+It was the first pub to be built on a London housing estate, part of developments planned to ease inner city overcrowding after the First World War.

-Under that name, it hosted gigs by bands including Fleetwood Mac and John Mayall & the Bluesbreakers, and was used as both a gym and a home by boxer Henry Cooper in the run-up to his 1963 fight against Muhammad Ali.
+Under that name, it hosted gigs by bands including Fleetwood Mac and John Mayall & the Bluesbreakers, and was used as both a gym and a home by boxer Henry Cooper in the run-up to his 1963 fight against Cassius Clay.

 In 2018 The Fellowship Inn underwent refurbishment and redevelopment to restore the interior.
 It reopened in June 2019 as The Fellowship and Star, including a cinema, café, music rooms and community spaces.
-It subsequently closed as a victim of COVID-19 in 2020 and re-opened on 21st September 2022 once again named The Fellowship Inn.
+It subsequently closed as a victim of COVID-19 in 2020 and re-opened on 21 September 2022 once again named The Fellowship Inn.

 The pub is on Campaign for Real Ale's National Inventory of Historic Pub Interiors.